 Creating a Password Dictionary

 Open the terminal on the Desktop.
+The terminal is where we'll execute commands to create our password file.

 In the terminal, enter the following command to create and populate the passwords.txt file:

-cat << EOF > filename: This tells the system to take all the text up until it sees "EOF" (End Of File) and write it to the specified filename.
+cat << EOF > filename: This tells bash to take all input until it sees "EOF" and redirect it to the specified file

-Words from multiple languages
+Words from multiple languages and dictionaries

-Leaked passwords from previous data breaches
+Previously leaked passwords from security breaches

 Writing the Password Cracking Script

 With our password dictionary in place, we'll now create a Python script to automate the process of testing these passwords against our target website.
+This script will simulate how attackers systematically try different password combinations, helping us understand the importance of strong passwords.

 Open the terminal on the Desktop if it's not already open.
+The terminal is where we'll write and execute our Python code.

 Enter the following command to open a new file named password_cracker.py in the nano text editor: